Part of The Complete Beginner’s Guide

 The types of ammunition available will depend on the weapon calibre and country selected.
 If you want to see the exact contents of an ammunition belt hover your mouse over it, in this case the Soviet Universal 7.62mm belt:

 Ammunition choices depend on the country and calibre of weapon.
-Some weapons have ammunition optimised for air or ground targets, useful if you know you’ll mostly be dogfighting or strafing; most have a tracer option that’s very pretty but generally not particularly damaging, or conversely a stealth option with no tracers, damaging but makes it more difficult to visually adjust your fire.
+Some weapons have ammunition optimised for air or ground targets, useful if you know you’ll mostly be dogfighting or strafing; most have a tracer option that’s very pretty but generally not so damaging, or conversely a stealth option with no tracers, damaging but makes it more difficult to visually adjust your fire.
 If you don’t want to worry about adjusting ammunition selection, you can’t go far wrong with Universal/Omni-purpose; it’s an improvement over the Default ammunition (the Default belts include Ball rounds, just plain chunks of metal, fine for making small holes in stuff but not very exciting compared to an Amour Piercing Incendiary round), and should be suitable for both air and ground targets.

 For a bomber you might have a few choices of bombload; the BB-1, for example, can carry 12 x 50kg bombs, or 6 x 100kg, or 2 x 250kg once you’ve unlocked the pylon upgrades.
 Though, as per the old maxim, quantity has a quality all its own, I tend towards the other maxim that bigger is better and would opt for the 100kg or 250kg options.
 If you can get nicely lined up on a road packed with a column of vehicles it can be glorious to drop a long string of bombs down it, but irritatingly the enemy are seldom generous enough to lay out their forces in nice, geometric, easily bombable patterns.
 Small bombs (50kg/100lb) have to be very precisely placed, they do little splash damage, larger bombs give you a bit more leeway, particularly useful if you’re intending to bomb from altitude where strategic targets need heavy ordnance to destroy them.